Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

 When soliciting external reviews of a candidate’s scholarship, the chair, on behalf of the DCPT, shall inform prospective reviewers of the extent to which the candidate will have access to the review.
 The College's confidentiality policy regarding soliciting external reviewers for the promotion and tenure review process is as follows:

 The DCPT shall prepare the final version of the evaluation and summary evaluation sections of the promotion and/or tenure forms.
-The forms and recommendations shall be forwarded to the chair, who shall indicate separately, in writing, whether he or she concurs or disagrees with the recommendations of the DCPT.
-The Department of French and Italian chair shall communicate the recommendations of the initial review, and his or her concurrence or disagreement with the recommendation, to the candidate and provide the candidate with a copy of the summary evaluation section of the promotion and tenure form.
-Negative recommendations shall be communicated in writing and, if the review will not be forwarded automatically, the chair shall inform the candidate that he or she may request that the record be forwarded for further review.
+The forms and recommendations shall be forwarded to the chair, who shall indicate separately, in writing, whether they concur or disagrees with the recommendations of the DCPT.
+The Department of French, Francophone and Italian Studies chair shall communicate the recommendations of the initial review, and their concurrence or disagreement with the recommendation, to the candidate and provide the candidate with a copy of the summary evaluation section of the promotion and tenure form.
+Negative recommendations shall be communicated in writing and, if the review will not be forwarded automatically, the chair shall inform the candidate that they may request that the record be forwarded for further review.

 Favorable recommendations, together with the record of the initial review, shall be forwarded to the College Committee on Appointments Promotion, and Tenure conducting the intermediate review.
 Negative recommendations resulting from an initial review shall go forward for intermediate review only if it is the candidate’s mandatory review year or if the candidate requests it.